cs4241-19a/a1-gettingstarted/README.md

 Do the following to complete this assignment:

-1. Fork the starting project code in GitHub.
-This repo contains:
-    * the server code, `server.js`
-    * A starting `index.html` file that you will edit as described below
-    * A package.json file that helps configure Glitch
-    * This README
 2. Edit `index.html` to show the following information about you:
     * your name and class at WPI (e.g. class of 2020) Note: Do not put any contact or personal information that you do not potentially want other people outside of this class to see.
     * your major(s) and minor(s)